 To register with the CNHC as a nutritional therapist, you must complete a programme of training that meets the Nutritional Therapy National Occupational Standards and the CNHC Nutritional Therapy Core Curriculum.
 Courses are accredited by the Nutritional Therapy Education Commission (NTEC).

-Training is available at degree, postgraduate diploma and Masters level.
+The minimum level of qualification needed to register is a BSc (Hons).
+Training is available at undergraduate degree, postgraduate diploma and Masters level.
+Courses that are delivered entirely by distance learning do not meet CNHC requirements.
 Course content varies, with some placing a different emphasis on dietary, naturopathic or biochemical aspects.
-Search postgraduate courses in nutrition.

 If you have not completed an accredited course, it may still be possible to register with the CNHC if you have achieved at least three years' relevant experience at the level of the Nutritional Therapy National Occupational Standards.